 It's no secret that Aussies love the mighty chicken parma.
 It's been a stalwart option on pub menus for centuries (slight exaggeration) and has a rep for being one of the biggest plate-able dishes of all time (truth).
-Whether you prefer your parma extra cheesy; with the addiction of ham or bacon; sitting on the chips or alongside; there's a whole stack of parmas in this big city to sink your teeth into.
+Whether you prefer your parma extra cheesy; with the addition of ham or bacon; sitting on the chips or alongside; there's a whole stack of parmas in this big city to sink your teeth into.

-Okay, Urban Listers, this one has it all; the complete package, combining all the important things; crispy chips, a garden salad you'll actually want to eat and of course the main event – a generous but not over-sized chicken parma.
+Okay, this one has it all: the complete package, combining all the important things; crispy chips, a garden salad you'll actually want to eat and of course the main event – a generous but not over-sized chicken parma.
 Note: This means you won't have to be rolled out of the restaurant and into your car, which is a definite win for us.
 The standout here is the Napoli sauce; it looks legit, tastes legit and doesn't get lost in the flavour of the ham.
 In terms of the plating, you'll find your chips under your parma, but relax, they don't get soggy because they're oh so crispy and beer battered.
 Mmmm.
 Pick up a mouth-watering chicken parma at the Prahran Hotel for $14 on Tuesdays and Wednesdays or for $21 at any other time.
 Prahran Hotel: You've.
 Nailed.
 It.

 Another contender for best parma in Melbourne (and also the biggest) can be found at The Exchange in Port Melbourne.
 It's a good thing these guys have massive plates, because this thing is mammoth.
 Share your parma with a friend or throw caution to the wind and give it a go yourself.
 Why not?
 You can gloat to your mates afterwards, right?
 For the not so adventurous (or hungry), there's the special 'Ladies' Parma, which is exactly the same in terms of ingredients, just smaller (thank goodness).
 Not only is this parma huge, it's delicious too and not overly thick, which means you can really taste the flavour.
 The Chef uses two cheeses to make this baby sing, one being mozzarella and the other, his little secret.
 You'll just have to try it to find out!

 Skinny Dog Hotel

 If size matters, then this parma's for you.
 Quite possibly the largest parma I've ever seen that has to arrive on its very own plate to avoid overhang.
 Trust us, you're going to need to be more than a little hungry to tackle this monster.
 Dig into a hearty serve of chips and salad that make up two yummy side dishes, completely normal in size, but small in comparison to the large slab of chicken that lays before you.
-If you're up for the challenge, go for the full serve, but if you want something a little more user-friendy, half serve that baby up.
+If you're up for the challenge, go for the full serve, but if you want something a little more user-friendly, half serve that baby up.
 Skinny Dog incorporates basil into their parma mash-up of champagne ham and mozzarella cheese, and it really, REALLY works.
 Take advantage of the Thursday night special and snap up one of Melbourne's best parmas with pot of beer or soft drink for only $20.
 Perf!

 Located in the back streets of Richmond behind Bridge Road, you'll find the Royston, home to the popular Wednesday night trivia and also one of the best parmas in Melbourne.
 If you're not a chips-under-the-parma kinda kid, you'll like that the Royston put their fried delights alongside the parma to avoid any potential chip-sog that may occur during consumption.
 We dig that.
 We also dig their breadcrumbs, which they do perfectly, crispy but not too crispy and with the perfect chicken to crumb ratio.
 If you like ham, you're in good hands too because this parma has a strong ham flavour, but is by no means overpowering.
 While the salad is fairly standard, the chips are delish and salted to perfection.
 Mondays and Wednesdays are the nights to visit – get your parmas for just $17 a pop!